mujee7/ITS-Axelar/README.md

 Transfers tokens from one chain to another.
 Initiates a token transfer between chains using the interchain token service contract.

-Chnage the <token_ID> value with token ID from the previous commands and <amount> value with the token amount to transfer.
+Chnage the <TOKEN_AMOUNT> value with the token amount to transfer.
-Use amount 500 at the moment.

 ```bash
 FUNCTION_NAME=transferTokens TOKEN_AMOUNT=20 REMOTE_CHAIN="base-sepolia"  npx hardhat run customInterchainToken.js --network ethereum_sepolia